bilbeo/sql-agent/README.md

 |`npm run electron:windows`| On a Windows OS, builds your application and creates an app consumable in windows 32/64 bit systems |
 |`npm run electron:mac`|  On a MAC OS, builds your application and generates a `.app` file of your application that can be run on Mac |

+More info on packaging and building the app here: https://www.electron.build/

 If you want to generate Angular components with Angular-cli , you **MUST** install `@angular/cli` in npm global context.
 Please follow [Angular-cli documentation](https://github.com/angular/angular-cli) if you had installed a previous version of `angular-cli`.